 The input layer, or the visible layer, is the first layer of the RBM, and the hidden layer is the second.

-Stay ahead of the tech-game with our Professional Certificate Program in AI and Machine Learning in partnership with Purdue and in collaboration with IBM.
+Stay ahead of the tech-game with our AI and ML Course in partnership with Purdue and in collaboration with IBM.
 Explore more!

 Become an AI-ML Expert With Simplilearn